Frequently Asked Questions

 Tour timing can vary greatly due to the unpredictability of harbor traffic, dolphin behavior, ocean conditions, road traffic and more.

 But the tour is usually around 5 hours, including transportation, with about 3.5 hours spent on the boat.

 Our guides are great with first-time snorkelers, and every guest is outfitted with a life vest to stay afloat.

 It’s worth noting that the process of getting into the water with the dolphins can be more strenuous than the second snorkel location, which is much more relaxed.
-This is because the dolphins are moving, so those who can swim better and faster may have a better chance of seeing the dolphins closer.
+Because we need to swim away from the boat in order to find the best spot to see dolphins, those who can swim faster may have a better chance of seeing the moving dolphins in close range.
 It’s best to let our guides know in advance if you would like extra attention or assistance while in the water.

 We recommend that only guests who are 2 years and older join our tours.

 All other ages are welcome!
 We have life vests for all ages.
 Our trained crew of lifesavers and free divers are excellent at helping first-time snorkelers feel comfortable in the water.
 In the water and on the boat, however, small children should always be accompanied by a parent or guardian.
 There is no max age for the dolphin swim.